FrankHalbach/gom/README.md

 # gom

-A simulation of growth over market kpi in automotive context I'm using Nuxt/vue for this rapid prototyp.
+A simulation of system driven KPI calculation in automotive Tier1 context.
+I'm using Nuxt/Vue/Vuetify with typescript for this rapid prototyp.

 Todo:
 - complete yoy variance calculation
     - fx
-    - override fallback
 - add gom calculation

+Any input appreciated

 ## Build Setup